tajbender/tajbender/en-us.ReadMe.md

 Dear Raw Fury,

-If Raw Fury were a metal band, I’d be the guy who shows up backstage with a soldering iron, a bag of weird adapters, a half‑finished translation, and a tool that nobody asked for but everyone suddenly needs 😈
+If Raw Fury were a metal band, I’d be the guy who shows up backstage with a soldering iron, a bag of weird adapters, a half‑finished translation, and a tool nobody asked for but everyone suddenly needs 😈

 I’m Thorsten — former enterprise developer, now full‑time creative tech gremlin.
 I don’t apply for jobs.
 I join **bands**.